TheJabur/CCATpHive/docs/docs_primecam_readout.md

 *'1.1': {ip: "192.168.2.99", to\_run: true}*

+The SSH username and password is assumed to be consistent across all boards, and is set in the queen config file.

 ##### Automated drone monitoring {#automated-drone-monitoring}

 A drone control system service can perform automatic drone monitoring and control.
 It watches the *master\_drone\_list.yaml* file for changes and executes them accordingly, monitors drones connection via Redis, restarting via SSH if they drop, and also obeys temporary changes to a drone status through a stop or start command that was manually initiated.